KrKOo/Brainfuck-Interpreter/README.md

 # Brainfuck-Interpreter
 ## A simple brainfuck interpreter with syscall support

-The project is only tested on Linux, the "libffcall" library could potentially make some problems on Widnows.
+The project is only tested on Linux, but it should work on other OSes too.

 ### Syscall Format